siddharthyadav99/Dialysis---HealthCare/README.md

-# Aviation
+Dialysis – Healthcare Domain
-Tools and Technologies Used: Tableau, Power BI, MySQL, MS-Excel  Worked on the data in excess of 5.8 million records.
+Tools and Technologies Used: Tableau, Power BI, MySQL, MS-Excel  Implemented the KPI’s in Tableau, Power BI, MS-Excel and MySQL.
- Used Power Pivot, created relationship between tables, used formulas then worked on Pivot table in MS-Excel.
+ Cleaned the data, merged different sources, used different formulas and Pivot table in MS-Excel to get the summarized view interpreting the results.
  In MySQL created different queries to achieve the results.
- In Tableau and Power BI created relationships, calculated fields and measures to achieve the results and then done Dashboarding to display insights.
+ In Tableau and Power BI created calculated fields and measures respectively to get the results and then Dashboarding to diplay insights.